Active and Recent Projects

 DEMOCRACY & CIVIL SOCIETY

-Mare from the Inside is a multi-stakeholder, international research and artistic partnership led by Professors Desirée Poets, Max Stephenson, and Nicholas Barnes, as well as community organizer Henrique Gomes de Silva, and graduate students Andreza Jorge and Molly Todd.
+The Maré Research Group is a multi-stakeholder, international research and artistic partnership led by Professors Desirée Poets, Max Stephenson, and Nicholas Barnes, as well as community organizer Henrique Gomes de Silva, and graduate students Andreza Jorge and Molly Todd.
 The team has been conducting ongoing research documenting the lives of residents of the Complexo da Maré in Rio de Janeiro, Brazil, through library exhibits, roundtable discussions, and written works.

 GOVERNANCE & MANAGEMENT

 Regan Price, recent graduate of the Virginia Tech Master of Public Administration Program (May ’22), completed an internship at the UN with IPG funding.
-Ms. Price wrote a policy brief entitled, “Furthering the targets of SDG5 on gender equality through building strong public institutions and strengthening collaboration,” alongside senior staff members of the United Nations and in collaboration with Dr. Max Stephenson, Director, and Mary Beth Dunkenberger, Associate Director, of VTIPG.
+Ms. Price wrote a policy brief entitled, “Furthering the targets of SDG5 on gender equality through building strong public institutions and strengthening collaboration,” alongside senior staff members of the United Nations and in collaboration with Max Stephenson, Director, and Mary Beth Dunkenberger, Associate Director, of VTIPG.
 It examines the role of strengthened government accountability and transparency, improved public service delivery and collaboration and enhanced public institution gender-responsiveness to address gender inequality across the world.

 HEALTH & HUMAN SERVICES